PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 ### `USE_INCLUDES_FROM_THIS_LIBRARY`

-This seperates includes from this library to others (either standard or external).
+This separates includes from this library to others (either standard or external).
 As we plan to write a wrapper of this library which includes all headers via hard-coded includes we do not need to include them again.
 Thus, this macro is currently never set in module build.